borerjason/WaterWalls/README.md

 --- Setup ---

   Input: An array of integers that represent a series of walls of different heights.
-  Ouput: Array of integers that represent the index of the two walls such that the most rain is captured between them and the amount of rain captured.
+  Ouput: Array of integers that represent the index of the two walls such that the most rain is captured between them, and the amount of rain captured.

 --- Strategy ---

-Calculate the max left and max right per wall.
-Then calculate the max water between two walls.
+Calculate the max height left and max height right per wall.
+Then calculate the max water between the two walls.
-Time Complexity: 0(n) since did multiple for loops through arrays
+Time Complexity: 0(n) since there are multiple for loops through arrays

 --- Transformation ---